phels23/Q-FLAIR/README.md

 - 'SVM_main_parallel.py' is the basic algorithm for the training of a QSVM
 - 'SVM_predict.py' is the code that is used to predict average accuracies on test datasets

+The programs in QSVM_IBM are:

+- 'QSVM_ibm.py' is the basic algorithm for the training of a QSVM for the IBM quantum computing benchmark
+- 'QSVM_predict_ibm.py' is the code that is used to predict average accuracies on the train and test datasets, given both the IBM benchmark model results and also numerical simulations as a reference
+- Remaining files are copies, potentially with slight modifications specific to IBM benchmarking, of the helper helper files (e.g., containing definitions) in QNN (not QSVM, since the QSVM_IBM code was adopted from QNN_IBM)

 The functions 'read_data' contain the options for the input files.